| | |

 Fraeylemaborg

-Read my article about Fraeylemaborg, an estate with a family connection.
+Read my article about Fraeylemaborg, a restored and furnished estate with a family connection.
+It also has a lovely garden.

 Fraeylemaborg, with the restaurant on the left and coach house on the right.
 The photo sights straight down the approaching brick walk toward the entrance to the main house.
 The main house is low and white, with a row of carefuly pruned trees hiding much of the facade.
 A tower rises behind them, off center from the central entrance.